Towards Fully Passive Time-Bin Quantum Key Distribution over Moving Free-Space Channels: Experiment

-For our proof-of-concept demonstration the measured number of coincidences is approximately \SI{9000}{\text{coincidence}\per\second}.
-The EPS has an intrinsic pair production rate of approximately \SI{10e6}{\text{pairs}\per\second}.
-However, the heralding efficiency of the source $\approx20\%$, which includes the losses due to fiber coupling into the PMF, reduces the measured pair rate.
+For our proof-of-concept demonstration the measured number of coincidences is approximately \SI{9000}{\text{coincidence}\per\second} for the MMF channel and \SI{150}{\text{coincidence}\per\second} for the moving free-space channel.
+The EPS has an intrinsic pair production rate of the order of \SI{10e6}{\text{pairs}\per\second}.
+The heralding efficiency of the source is measured to be $\approx20\%$, including the losses due to fiber coupling into the PMF.
 Furthermore, the losses contributed by the PTC and TA, and the detector efficiencies also reduce the overall number of coincidences measured.
-The PTC throughput is measured to be $35.4\%$ including fiber coupling into the output PMF, but it has an intrinsic maximum throughput of $50\%$ due to the polarizer that eliminates the polarization signature of each time-bin.
-Therefore the adjusted throughput of the PTC is $70.8\%$.
-The $50\%$ can be improved by using an electronic or optical switch~\cite{england2021perspectives}.
-The \SI{15}{\meter} multi-mode channel has a throughput of $86.1\%$, while the TA has throughput of $67.0\%$, including coupling into the multi-mode fibers, but not including the detector efficiencies.
-The $6$-state polarization analyzer at Alice has an approximate throughput of $49.6\%$ across all six paths, not including the detector efficiencies.
-The throughput of the PTC, TA, quantum channel, and $6$-state analyzer were measured using a laser and power meter.
-Experimentally, the total combined efficiencies, including single photon detector efficiency, are $9.3\%$ for the idler photons measured by Alice and $1.1\%$ for the signal photons measured by Bob.
+The optical transmission of the PTC, TA, quantum channel, and $6$-state analyzer were measured using an external cavity diode laser (Toptica DL pro) and power meter (Thorlabs PM100).
+The PTC transmission is measured to be $35\pm1\%$ including fiber coupling into the output PMF, but it has an intrinsic maximum transmission of $50\%$ due to the polarizer that eliminates the polarization signature of each time-bin.
+Therefore the adjusted optical transmission of the PTC is $70\pm2\%$.
+The \SI{15}{\meter} multi-mode fiber channel has a transmission of $86\pm2\%$ for \SI{785}{\nano\meter}, while the moving free-space channel alone has an transmission of $0.5\pm0.1\%$.
+The losses of the moving free-space channel are a combination of the intrinsic losses of the telescopes, the losses due to the finite collection size of the receiver telescope, and the unavoidable intrinsic losses of the polarization analyzer.
+The TA has an optical transmission of $67\pm2\%$, including the coupling losses of the collection fibers.
+The $6$-state polarization analyzer at Alice has an average transmission of $49\pm2\%$ across all six paths.
+Experimentally, the total combined efficiencies, including single photon detector efficiency and losses due to spectral filtering, are $9.3\pm0.1\%$ for the idler photons measured by Alice, $1.1\pm0.1\%$ for the signal photons measured by Bob over the MMF channel and $0.014\pm0.001\%$ for the moving free-space channel.
+Table.~\ref{tab:efficiencies} summaries the efficiencies and their corresponding loss of the experimental subsystems used.